 The best ways to find research internships are to apply for posted positions or to contact a faculty member whose research interests you and ask if you can get involved with their projects.

-Searching for On-Campus Research Internships
+Searching for Research Internships

-On-campus research internships are posted on UChicago Handshake.
+Research internships are posted on UChicago Handshake.
 To view these positions:

 1. Log in to your UChicago Handshake account